My Development Workflow in 2022

 My IDE

-I also utilise the Laravel Idea plugin for PHPStorm, which is a paid plugin but it is extremely worth it.
-It provides a lot of useful features such as code completion, code generation, and much more.
-I have found it to be a great tool for my Laravel development.
+I utilise the Laravel Idea plugin for PHPStorm, a paid plugin that's extremely worth it.
+It provides useful features like code completion, code generation, and much more.
+It's been a great tool for Laravel development.

 Taking Notes